CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 Note, the following command works if an ec2 instance is running using this ami.
-`aws ec2 describe-instances --region=us-east-1 --request-spot-instance --filters "Name=image-id,Values=ami-0aaa0cfeb5ed5763c" --dryrun`
+`aws ec2 describe-instances --region=us-east-1 --filters "Name=image-id,Values=ami-0aaa0cfeb5ed5763c"`

 ### AWS Resources for the aws cli method to launch ec2 instances.